awderh/svelte-webpack-demo/README.md

 ### Change webpack optimizations

-Since we have multiple entrypoints that will have overlap (e.g., svelte internals in this case), we will use a common runtime.
+Since we have multiple entrypoints that will have overlap (e.g., svelte internals in this case), we will use a single runtime.
 The runtime in Webpack takes care of loading for us.

 ```js